futaoo/sparql-weatheranalysis/README.md

 ## Instruction to Perform Climate Analysis with Our knowledge Graph
 The process to get the results and pictures presented in the paper can be divided into the following two steps:
 ### Step 1&mdash;Obtaining the data using SPARQL queries
-In the paper, we demonstrated the weather comparison between Dublin (IE) and Manston (UK).
+In the paper, we demonstrated two kinds of weather analyses: 1) the average temperature comparison between Dublin (IE) and Manston (UK) and 2) Sculthorpe (UK) weather analyses in terms of various weather type.
 The weather data for those two cities can be fetched by submitting the following two pieces of SPARQL queries to our [SPARQL endpoint](http://jresearch.ucd.ie/kg/dataset.html?tab=query&ds=/climate) :

-For Dublin's weather, use
+For Dublin's and Manston's daily average temperature, use

 ```
 BASE <http://jresearch.ucd.ie/climate-kg/>